 Set and enable the interrupt in a block mode operation.
 The transmit interrupt is set when the transmit FIFO is empty.
-TXRDY remains a logic 0 as long as one empty FIFO location is available.
+TXRDY on PLCC44 and LQFP48 packages remains a logic 0 as long as one empty FIFO location is available.
 The receive interrupt is set when the receive FIFO fills to the programmed trigger level.
-However, the FIFO continues to fill regardless of the programmed level until the FIFO is full. $\overline{RXRDY}$ packages transitions LOW when the FIFO reaches the trigger level, and transitions HIGH when the FIFO empties.
+However, the FIFO continues to fill regardless of the programmed level until the FIFO is full. $\overline{\text{RXRDY}}$ on PLCC44 and LQFP48 packages transitions LOW when the FIFO reaches the trigger level and transitions HIGH when the FIFO empties.